-- Inductive reasoning: These are similar to diagrammatic or abstract reasoning tests, and often involve spotting patterns.
-In the inductive reasoning tests, a given set of occurrences is used to determine the common rule governing them all for finding a conclusion.
+- Inductive reasoning test: These are similar to diagrammatic or abstract reasoning tests, and often involve spotting patterns.
+In the inductive reasoning test, a given set of occurrences is used to determine the common rule governing them all for finding a conclusion.
 There will usually be given a set of figures, wherein each figure will be similar to the others in the set with a slight variation.
 The variation in different figures of the set usually follows a specific pattern.
 The candidate needs to determine the underlying pattern and choose the option from the answer that might be the next figure in the given pattern.

 - Deductive reasoning: These are similar to logical reasoning tests.
 A deductive reasoning test usually requires a candidate to use a set of given statements and rules to deduce a conclusion from them.
 The questions in the tests typically consist of syllogisms or arrangement problems.
 A syllogism is a logical problem that has multiple propositions, also called premises, which are used to derive a conclusion.
 The arrangement problems define a specific set of rules and one needs to find the order of the arrangement of given objects in the question based on these rules.

 Looking to screen candidates for logical reasoning?
 Check out this logical reasoning test.

 A critical thinking test, also known as a critical reasoning test, determines the ability to reason through an argument logically and make an objective decision.